Cost of a New Jersey Divorce

 Throughout the divorce process, if the individual needs money immediately, the attorney could always file a motion requesting interim relief from the court.
 Whenever there are motions filed during the proceeding, such factors could increase the cost since it requires work to prepare the papers to respond to the other side’s papers to go to court.
 The individual could also be called back to court several times.
 Since they must work within the time-table of the judge, a person could end up waiting in court for a significant time.
 People that are mostly amicable and come to quicker resolutions may be able to keep the cost down.

 Potential Cost Incurred for the Divorce to be Recognized by the State

 The costs involved in getting the divorce recognized by New Jersey includes filing fees.
 It costs $300 to file the complaint for the divorce.
 Individuals are also required to do a parent education class, which is about $25.
 If they file a motion during the case, that costs another $50 or so.
 The person seeking the divorce is responsible for covering the costs.
 For more information about the cost of a New Jersey divorce and how an attorney could help with keeping the costs down, call today.

-Call a Lawyer Today About the Cost of a New Jersey Divorce
+Ask a Lawyer Today about the Cost of a New Jersey Divorce